Roofing dumpster rental in Oxnard

 - Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway and holds heavy shingle weight for one single haul total.
+Our 10-yard can fits in any tight driveway and manages shingle weight within legal tonnage on one haul.

 20-Yard Roofing Dumpster